pratikghub/DataStories-PowerBI/Netflix_Market_Analysis_UsingAprioriAlgorithm/READ ME.md

 This project is licensed under the **MIT License**.

 ## Acknowledgments
-- Completed as part of a group project at the University of Auckland.
+- Completed as part of End Term Project at the [University of Auckland](https://www.auckland.ac.nz/en.html).
-Thanks to the University of Auckland for resources and support.
+- Thanks to the [University of Auckland](https://www.auckland.ac.nz/en.html) for resources and support.
-Gratitude to the open-source community for datasets on Kaggle and IMDb.
+- Gratitude to the open-source community for datasets on Kaggle and IMDb.
-Appreciation to instructors and peers for guidance and feedback.
+- Appreciation to instructors and peers for guidance and feedback.